Performance Characterization of Containerized DNN Training and Inference on Edge Accelerators

-\claim{Energy consumption of the containerized training workload is higher than on \BM, more so for lightweight models} In Fig~\ref{fig:train:energy}, we report the energy consumed by the $3$ models for training as a stacked bar plot.
+\claim{Energy consumption of the containerized training workload matches \BM.} In Fig~\ref{fig:train:energy}, we report the energy consumed by the $3$ models for training as a stacked bar plot.
 The bottom stack of the bar represents the baseload, the energy it takes for the system to run with no workload.
 To measure this, we run our logging script for $10$min on \BM with no workload running.
 Similarly, we spin up a container and run the logging script alone for $10$min.
 We scale both these energy values by the runtime of the actual workload on the \BM and container respectively.
-The top stack reports the incremental energy spent for training i.e, energy over and above the baseload needed for model training.
-Again, we observe that there is an increase in total energy consumption for containerized training as compared to \BM.
-This increase is around $48.89\%$ for \lenet, $11.11\%$ for \mobilenet, and $6.84\%$ for \resnet, more significant for lightweight models.
+The top stack reports the incremental energy spent for training i.e, energy over and above the baseload needed for model training. \delc{Again, we observe that there is an increase in total energy consumption for containerized training as compared to \BM.
+This increase is around $48.89\%$ for \lenet, $11.11\%$ for \mobilenet, and $6.84\%$ for \resnet, more significant for lightweight models.}

-\claim{This increase in energy for lightweight models is due to running for a longer time at a lower GPU utilization} As seen from Fig~\ref{fig:train:mbtime}, there is an increase in average minibatch time.
+\delc{As seen from Fig~\ref{fig:train:mbtime}, there is an increase in average minibatch time.
 The increase in energy is majorly due to the baseload increase of running for a longer time.